Mike’s Top Ten of 1986

 Big Trouble in Little China — John Carpenter had a hell of a run in the 70s and 80s.
 This is the last of his really iconic films (though you could argue for They Live), and is just a fun time.
 It’s such a weird 80s action-adventure that totally works despite the fact that it absolutely should not.
 Kurt Russell plays a truck driver who gets involved in a fight with an ancient Chinese being in Chinatown.
 That’s it.
 That’s all you need.
 It’s fun as shit and one of the classic cult movies.
 This movie has the kind of cult status that, for years I wanted to pretend like it wasn’t that good and that I wasn’t gonna like it when I saw it.
 But no. It’s that fun and worthy of people liking it.
 It’s awesome.

-Children of a Lesser God — I fell in love with this movie for no foreseeable reason.
-I still love this movie.
+Children of a Lesser God — I fell in love with this movie for no foreseeable reason when I first saw it.
+I still like it, even though it really hasn’t aged well (in terms of its handling of deafness and the whole Hurt/Matlin relationship).
 William Hurt plays a teacher at a school for the deaf who tries to push his students to “speak” when most of them try to hide behind their disability to not communicate with others.
 He strikes up a relationship with Marlee Matlin, a former student of the school who works as the janitor there.
 The film is about their relationship.
-And it’s great.
+I like how simple it is.
+In the 80s, that counts for a lot.
 Matlin won an Oscar for her performance, and Hurt was nominated (as part of his three-year-run of great, nominated performances), as was Piper Laurie, who has a strong cameo as Matlin’s estranged mother.
-This was nominated for Best Picture this year and is, in my mind, criminally underseen nowadays.
+If you look at it as a product of its time (which you have to do with so many movies anyway), it’s a nice little romance, even if it’s not exactly CODA when it comes to the progressive handling of deaf people.

 Cobra — Whenever this movie comes up, I believe my usual pitch is, “YOU HAVE TO SEE THIS MOVIE.”
 This is so 80s it borders on parody.
 I don’t even wanna spoil it for you.
 Just go see this movie.
 Because it’s great.
 The plot doesn’t even matter — Stallone is a cop protecting a witness from being killed.
 That’s all you need.
 Go see it.
 You think you’ve seen 80s excess action movies.
 Wait til you finish this one.
 The opening ten minutes alone…